lesleyash/kickstarter-analysis/README.md

 The purpose of the analysis is to help Louise to understand how the outcomes of campaigns are related to launch dates and funding goals.

 ## Analysis and Challenges
+I created Pivot table to summarize the number of events based on outcome(Success, failed and canceled).
+Then a line chart was created to provide the visualization of the results.

 ### Analysis of Outcomes Based on Launch Date